 Don’t spend a fortune on new curriculum materials, unless you’re certain that you will like what you’re about to use, and have all agreed that it’s the right way forward.
-If you’ve been educating autonomously and aren’t happy about it, try getting some inexpensive workbooks, raiding the library, and setting up a timetable for a while.
+If you’ve been educating autonomously and aren’t happy about it, try for some more structure.
+Perhaps you could find some inexpensive workbooks, or raid the library.
+You could even consider setting up a timetable for a while.
 If that’s a disaster, you can stop.
 If it leads on to other things, you can change track, take a tangent, research something else.
 But it might just be the thing you need.

 Further reading on this site: